-If you have any concerns about going over your plan’s monthly error quota, this guide will help you implement strategies to manage your Raygun error quota effectively.
+If you have any concerns about going over your plan’s monthly event quota, this guide will help you implement strategies to manage your Raygun error quota effectively.

-We recommend implementing the following items to manage your error quota effectively.
+We recommend implementing the following to manage your event quota effectively.
 Each takes just a few minutes: